Italy 2-1 Hungary: Azzurri seal narrow win

 Reaction

 Roberto Mancini, Italy coach: "We played a good game, especially in the first half.
-Their goal, however, created us some fear and pressure in a game we should have won with a bigger margin of goals.
+Their goal, however, created us some fear and pressure in a game we should have won by a bigger margin.
 Both teams were a bit tired at the end."

 Marco Rossi, Hungary coach: "In the second half the team played better.
 We lost but we must be aware of who we are: we cannot think of coming here to win or to draw easily, Italy are the champions of Europe and a team made up of almost all players who play in Serie A."

 Alessandro Bastoni, Italy defender: "Hungary had recently defeated England and played well at UEFA EURO 2020, so we know they are a very good team.
 At international level, all matches are difficult.
-We also proved that we can battle together, it's a good sign.
-We had many opportunities to score the third and fourth goals – we did not do it but we were still good at defending the lead."
+We also proved that we can battle together and that's a good sign.
+We had many opportunities to score the third and fourth goals – we did not do it but we still did well at defending our lead."

 Key stats